 Travelling Around Australia

 Travelling solo around Australia does take a bit of planning.
 The distances between places are vast and long when travelling around Australia.
 If you are planning your own tour of Australia there is a great bus network with Greyhound and epic train journeys and a rail pass is a good way of saving money.
 If you’re limited on time, the best way to travel Australia alone is use internal flights between the cities: Qantas, Jetstar and Virgin Australia operate domestically.

 If you are planning a solo road trip in Australia, renting a car is only recommended for either short distances, a trip along the East Coast, or those long distances when you have company to travel with.
 You don't want to be travelling Australia solo with just you in car, and breaking down miles from anywhere in the Outback.
 With so many backpackers to choose from there are plenty of people to keep you company.
 Click here for latest prices for car hire

 Coach tours are also a great way for travelling Australia.
 You get to see areas of the country and share the experience with your fellow passengers.
-Oz Experience is great for those who are sociable and like to party.
+Oz Experience offers guided trips to Australia for those who are sociable and like to party.

 If you’re looking to see all of Australia’s sites in a single trip it can be difficult to achieve unless you have plenty of time.
 Most people when they solo travel in Australia start with Sydney and travel their way up the coast.
 You'll find more travellers along this route so pairing up with others is more likely than venturing to the Northern territory.

-If it's your first time, we recommend these routes for your Australia Itinerary.
+If you are planning first-time travel to Australia, we recommend these routes for your Australia Itinerary.
 For a cultural experience you have to visit the Red Centre (Alice Springs and Ayres Rock) to learn more about the Aboriginal culture and help support indigenous groups.
-Within two weeks you also can travel from Adelaide to Darwin or Sydney to Cairns.
+Within a two week Australia vacation you also can travel from Adelaide to Darwin or Sydney to Cairns.
 Below are two itinerary ideas for 2 weeks in Australia.

 a) Sydney – 5 nights, Alice Springs – 4 nights, Cairns – 4 nights (to visit the Great Barrier Reef).